How to Fix Agitator not moving on Maytag MVW6230HW (Top Load)

 Step 1

-Unplug the washer before touching any components to eliminate shock risk.
-Grip the top of the agitator and twist it: if it spins freely counter-clockwise but locks up clockwise, the directional cogs inside are worn — this is the most common cause of an agitator that just spins without moving clothes.
-If you confirm this behavior, you need to replace the cog kit rather than the entire agitator.
+First, make sure to unplug the washer to eliminate any risk of shock.
+Grip the top of the agitator and twist it: if it spins freely counter-clockwise but locks up clockwise, the directional cogs inside are worn.
+This is usually the main reason why the agitator spins without effectively moving clothes.
+If this is the case, you’ll need to replace the cog kit, not the entire agitator.

 Step 2

-To reach the cogs, pry off the plastic agitator cap, then use a half-inch socket to remove the center bolt by turning it counter-clockwise — the bolt holds the upper agitator section onto the lower assembly.
-Lift the upper section straight off and flip it upside down to expose the four plastic directional cogs seated in a ring; worn cogs will often look visibly chipped, rounded, or flattened.
-Replace all four cogs at once even if only one looks damaged, since the others are under the same wear and will fail shortly after.
+To access the cogs, pry off the plastic agitator cap.
+Use a half-inch socket to remove the center bolt by turning it counter-clockwise.
+This bolt secures the upper agitator section to the lower assembly.
+Lift the upper section straight off and flip it over to expose the four plastic directional cogs seated in a ring.
+If the cogs appear chipped, rounded, or flattened, it’s time for a replacement.
+I recommend replacing all four cogs at once, even if only one seems damaged, as the others are likely to fail soon.

 Step 3

-If the drum and agitator move together as one unit with no separate back-and-forth agitation stroke, the drive block — the component that links the agitator shaft to the transmission shaft — is stripped and no longer gripping the splines.
-Remove the lower agitator assembly and inspect the splines on both the drive block and the transmission shaft; if the splines look rounded or smooth instead of sharp and defined, replace the drive block.
+If the drum and agitator move together as one unit without a back-and-forth agitation stroke, it indicates that the drive block is stripped and no longer gripping the splines.
+Remove the lower agitator assembly and inspect the splines on both the drive block and the transmission shaft.
+If they look rounded or smooth instead of sharp and defined, it’s time for a replacement.
 Pro tip: apply a small amount of grease to the spline area during reassembly to reduce future wear.

 Step 4

-If neither the drum nor the agitator moves at all, the problem is likely a broken motor coupling rather than anything in the agitator itself.
-Safely tip the washer back at roughly 45 degrees and locate the three-piece motor coupling that connects the motor to the gearcase; a broken rubber center piece is the telltale sign of coupling failure and is a common result of overloading the machine over time.
-Replace the entire coupling as a set since the plastic drive forks wear in tandem with the rubber piece.
+If neither the drum nor the agitator moves at all, check the motor coupling.
+Safely tip the washer back at about 45 degrees and locate the three-piece motor coupling connecting the motor to the gearcase.
+A broken rubber center piece indicates coupling failure, often due to overloading the machine.
+Replace the entire coupling set, as the plastic drive forks wear out alongside the rubber piece.

 Step 5

-Reassemble in the reverse order, starting by seating the lower agitator firmly over the transmission shaft splines — you should feel it drop into alignment.
-Fit the upper agitator down onto the lower section until the snap tabs click into place, then reinstall the center bolt and tighten it snugly by hand with the socket; do not overtighten, as excess torque will crack the agitator body at the bolt boss.
-Double-check that the agitator cap is fully snapped back on so it does not vibrate loose during operation.
+Reassemble everything in reverse order.
+Start by seating the lower agitator over the transmission shaft splines — you should feel it drop into alignment.
+Fit the upper agitator onto the lower section until the snap tabs click into place.
+Reinstall the center bolt and tighten it snugly by hand; avoid overtightening to prevent cracking the agitator body.
+Lastly, ensure the agitator cap snaps back into place to prevent it from vibrating loose during operation.

 Step 6

-Run an agitate-only cycle — or a small load cycle — and watch the agitator to confirm it is producing a full, distinct back-and-forth stroke rather than just spinning.
-If agitation is weak or irregular, recheck that the cogs are seated correctly in their pockets and that the upper agitator is fully locked onto the lower section.
-A successful test cycle with normal agitation motion confirms the repair is complete.
+Run an agitate-only cycle — or a small load cycle — and observe the agitator.
+It should produce a full, distinct back-and-forth stroke rather than just spinning.
+If agitation is weak or irregular, double-check that the cogs are seated correctly and that the upper agitator is fully locked onto the lower section.
+A successful test cycle with normal agitation confirms the repair is complete.

 Where to Buy Replacement Parts